Emotional lability

+Causes

 Emotional lability is seen or reported in various conditions including borderline personality disorder, histrionic personality disorder, post-traumatic stress disorder, hypomanic or manic episodes of bipolar disorder, and neurological disorders or brain injury (where it is termed pseudobulbar affect), such as after a stroke.
 It has sometimes been found to have been a harbinger, or early warning, of certain forms of thyroid disease.
 Emotional lability also results from intoxication with certain substances, such as alcohol and benzodiazepines.
 It is also an associated feature of ADHD and autism.

+In children

 Children who display a high degree of emotional lability generally have low frustration tolerance and frequent crying spells or tantrums.
 During preschool, ADHD with emotional lability is associated with increased impairment and may be a sign of internalizing problems or multiple comorbid disorders.
 Children who are neglected are more likely to experience emotional dysregulation, including emotional lability.

+Triggers

 Potential triggers of emotional lability include excessive tiredness, stress or anxiety, overstimulated senses (too much noise, being in large crowds, etc.), being around others exhibiting strong emotions, very sad or funny situations (such as jokes, movies, certain stories or books), death of a loved one, or other situations that elicit stress or strong emotions.